DataBooth/duckdb-utils/docs/contributing.rst

  Contributing
 ==============

-Development of ``sqlite-utils`` takes place in the `sqlite-utils GitHub repository <https://github.com/simonw/sqlite-utils>`__.
+Development of ``duckdb-utils`` takes place in the `duckdb-utils GitHub repository <https://github.com/databooth/duckdb-utils>`__.

 All improvements to the software should start with an issue.
-Read `How I build a feature <https://simonwillison.net/2022/Jan/12/how-i-build-a-feature/>`__ for a detailed description of the recommended process for building bug fixes or enhancements.
+Read `How I build a feature <https://databooth.com.au/2022/Jan/12/how-i-build-a-feature/>`__ for a detailed description of the recommended process for building bug fixes or enhancements.

 .. _contributing_checkout: